alchermd/goat/docs/notes.md

 - The `unittest` module provides a nicer interface on writing test cases, a much better upgrade than just using `assert` statements.
 A particular advantage is that the `unittest.TestCase` class has the `setUp` and `tearDown` methods that we can use to execute commands before and after the tests had run.
+- Django provides a `LiveServerTestCase` class that gives some additionall functionalities for functional tests.
+At the very least, it integrates the FTs onto the Django test runner so we can run the whole test suite with a single `python manage.py test` command

 ## Quick Tips